-Use ccomp as the C linker called by ocamlc -custom and as the C compiler for compiling .c source files.
+Use $\mathit{ccomp}$ as the C linker when linking in "custom runtime" mode (see the -custom option) and as the C compiler for compiling .c source files.

 -cclib -llibname

 Pass the -1 librame option to the C linker when linking in "custom runtime" mode (see the -custom option).
 This causes the given C library to be linked with the program.